computationalcognitivescience/socialpsychtutorial/sections/about.md

 </div>

 # Welcome!
 Welcome to this online, open and interactive, textbook on theoretical modeling for psychology and cognitive science.
-Check out the Table of Contents and the information below.
+Check out the Table of Contents and the information below..

 # License
 This open textbook is released under a [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/) and the Scala software used herein is released under an [UGN GPL v3 license]() or any later version.
 You are free to reuse, revise, and adapt this textbook, in whole or in part, as long as appropriate credit is given to its authors.